PuchatekwSzortach/deep_learning_workshop/README.md

 ### Environment definition

+Environment management is done using Anaconda.
+Please make sure to install Anaconda on your system first.
-You can use conda to install all the dependencies.
+Once Anaconda is installed, you can use environment definition file for your operating system to install all project dependencies.

 On OSX:
 ```bash